jordanestenanderson/esten.github.io/_projects/handful-of-films.md

 layout: project
 order: 1
 metatitle: Handful of Films ✕ Esten.co
-metadescription: An award winning production company devoted to creating exquisite, impactful and timeless fiction films.
+metadescription: An award winning production company devoted to creating exquisite and timeless films.
 title: Handful of Films
 headline: Crafting a great film is hard, there’s only time for a handful.
 hyperlink: https://handfuloffilms.ca/